 Shoreline's current tree regulations set a goal in the purpose statement of "No net loss of tree cover throughout the City over time."
-Based on the results of this UTC Assessment, the current regulations are achieving this goal.
+Based on the results of this UTC Assessment, the current regulations appear to be achieving this goal, or at the very least, not preventing the City from achieving this goal.